Important Ratios Required for Valuing Business

 Disadvantages

-It is difficult to compute as more computation and work are required for computing EBITDA.
+It isn’t easy to compute as more computation and work are required for computing EBITDA.

-Hence, we can now conclude that each of the above-stated ratios for valuation should be chosen by the company based on their use and what exactly they are looking for.
+Hence, we can now conclude that the company should choose each of the above-stated ratios for valuation based on their use and the specific needs they are seeking.

 About author